-TMDL - Waters of the Upper Gulf Coast (WUGC)
+TMDLs - Waters of the Upper Gulf Coast

-The Texas Commission on Environmental Quality (TCEQ) adopted Six Total Maximum Daily Loads (TMDLs) for bacteria in these segments in August 2008.
+The Galveston Bay system is a complex ecosystem that provides natural resources, ecological benefits, recreational opportunities, transportation links, economic benefits and aesthetic value.
+The TCEQ adopted Six TMDLs for bacteria in these segments in August 2008.
 The EPA approved the TMDL in February 2009.
-Subsequent amendments to the State of Texas Water Quality Management Plan (WQMP) added newly listed water bodies within the original TMDL watershed, bringing the total number of segments to 9 and assessment units (AUs) involved to eleven.
-Currently, there are 11 TMDLs for bacteria in Waters of the Upper Gulf Coast.
-The aforementioned amendment added the following segments and AUs:
+Subsequent amendments to the State of Texas Water Quality Management Plan (WQMP) added newly listed water bodies within the original TMDL watershed, bringing the total number of segments to 9 and assessment units involved to eleven.
+Listed below are 11 TMDLs for bacteria in Waters of the Upper Gulf Coast: